TharaShehadeh/BLue-Sky/README.md

 * 📷 Screenshots:
 -------------------------------------
-We added a file contaning a proofs of daily meeting and pair programing .
+We added a file contaning a proofs of daily meeting and pair programing.

 * UML use cases:
 -------------------------------------